LagoLunatic/DSVEdit/README.txt

 Install Visual C++ Redistributable for Visual Studio 2015: https://www.microsoft.com/en-us/download/details.aspx?id=48145

+The path where DSVEdit is located must only have ASCII characters in it - the program will not launch if there are any unicode characters in it.

 ### How to open a game ROM

 Go to File -> Extract ROM and select the .nds file you want to open.
 DSVEdit will then extract all the files from the game, which can take a minute.
 The files will be placed in a folder with the same name as the .nds file (e.g. "Dawn of Sorrow.nds" extracts to "Dawn of Sorrow".)